-In a show of how things operated amongst the ruling elite at the time, the house was purchased In June 1896 from the Suburban Building Land Company for £1,910 by Colonel (Ret'd) Sir Reginald Hennell, commanding officer of the 1st Volunteer Brigade (Duke of Cambridge's Own) Middlesex Regiment, a veteran of colonial Afghan and Burma campaigns.
+In a show of how things operated amongst the ruling elite at the time, the house was purchased In June 1896 from the Suburban Building Land Company for £1,910 by Colonel (Ret'd) Sir Reginald Hennell, commanding officer of the 1st Volunteer Brigade (Duke of Cambridge's Own) 3rd Middlesex Middlesex Regiment Rifle Volunteers, a veteran of colonial Afghan and Burma campaigns.
 The premises were apparently acquired personally with a view to having the money refunded by the Army, a situation that is unthinkable today.

 Fig. 23: Colonel Sir Reginald Hennell, 1844-1925.

 During the first six months of the Army's ownership, part of the premises was converted for use as an armoury and magazine.

 The purchase money was paid back to Hennell via a loan from the Secretary for War in 1897 and the premises opened in December of that year.